ctrl-alt-del/devenv/README.md

 ### Nodemon on Mac
-Nodemon is a monitoring plugin that restart node.js application automatically if there is any changes happended to the code.
+Nodemon is a monitoring plugin that restart node.js application automatically if there is any changes happened to the code.
 You can get it by running
 ```sh
 sudo npm install -g nodemon
 ```